 As a new Farm Bill is crafted in the next two years, we have a great opportunity to improve programs and establish better coordination between the federal government and local partners.
 But we need all the support we can get, because there will likely be fewer dollars for conservation, and more demand than ever from farmers looking for more certainty in their business plans.

 A good first step is to support one Farm Bill program that helps improve water quality and wildlife habitat in rural America.
 Click here to tell lawmakers that the Conservation Reserve Program works for farmers, sportsmen, and fish and wildlife.
-Then stay tuned for monthly updates on the Farm Bill debate from Ariel Wiegard, our director of agriculture and private lands.
-We’ll let you know where it’s important to engage and why it’s important to our hunting and fishing traditions.
+Then stay tuned for our updates on the Farm Bill debate as it progresses.
+We’ll let you know when it’s important to engage and why it impacts our hunting and fishing traditions.

 Backcountry Guzzlers and What They Mean for Bighorn Sheep Conservation

 Raising a drink to better active management and improved odds for Nevada’s big game

 As I turned off the pavement by the old Santa Fe gold mine and wound down the canyon, my mind filled with memories from past hunts in this area.
 There was the notch in the knife-back ridgeline where we spotted a friend’s ram bedded.
 Off to the left was the narrow canyon with the little seep where my son and I hunted chukars.
 Looming straight ahead of me in the distance stood the big shale-covered mountain where my wife missed a shot at a good ram on Thanksgiving Day almost 15 years ago.
 The shot haunts both of us to this day.